-While certain loans are branded as being specifically for debt consolidation, the truth is that you can use any type of personal loan to pay off other amounts owed and, in doing so, consolidate your debt.
+While certain loans are branded as being specifically for debt consolidation, the truth is that you can use any type of personal loan to pay off other amounts owed, which consolidates your debt.
 You just need to get approved for a big enough loan with a low enough rate and the right repayment period to make the transaction worthwhile.

 Homeowners can take out a second mortgage, a home equity loan, or a home equity line of credit (HELOC).
 This basically entails using the equity you have amassed in your home as collateral for money that can be used to pay off other debts.

-Home equity debt consolidation is often cheaper than taking out a personal loan, but it also has the significant downside of getting your home foreclosed if things do not go as planned.
+Home equity debt consolidation is often cheaper than taking out a personal loan, but it also has the significant downside of risking foreclosure if you cannot repay what you owe.

 Credit Card Balance Transfer

-Actually, balance transfers are pretty much synonymous with debt consolidation.
-The issuer of the credit card to which you are transferring a balance will pay off what you owe the original lender, thereby taking ownership of your debt.
+Balance transfers are pretty much synonymous with debt consolidation.
+The issuer of the credit card to which you are transferring a balance will pay off what you owe the original lender, and take ownership of your debt.
 You will then be responsible for paying the credit card issuer back.
-Such a transaction can be financially advantageous if you get your hands on a 0% balance transfer credit card and then pay off what you owe before regular interest rates kick in (usually within 6-18 months).
+This debt consolidation method is most worthwhile if you can get a 0% balance transfer credit card and then pay off what you owe before regular interest rates kick in.

 Debt Consolidation Companies

-Credit Counseling Organizations: Certain non-profit organizations are committed to helping indebted consumers improve their finances.
+People looking for debt consolidation companies might also come across credit counseling organizations, which are non-profit organizations committed to helping indebted consumers improve their finances.
 More than anything else, they provide guidance and support, educating people about their options as well as potential pitfalls.
 Some may even represent you in negotiations with lenders.

 Pros & Cons of Debt Consolidation